bar-assistant/docs/docs/faq.md

 Here you can find frequently asked questions and their answers.

+## How do I migrate from kmikus12/bar-assistant-server image?

+TODO

 ## How do I disable new user registrations?

 You can disable `/register` endpoint with environment variable.